Martin Škrtel: Spartak Trnava

-In August 2021, Skrtel returned to Slovakia after 17 years to play for Spartak Trnava.
+On 13 August 2021, Skrtel returned to Slovakia after 17 years to play for Spartak Trnava.

 On 26 February 2022, Škrtel appeared in his first derby between Spartak and Slovan Bratislava.
-The match at Tehelné pole concluded in a goal-less tie.
+The match at Tehelné pole ended in a 0–0 draw.
 Post-match Škrtel was insulted by one of the home fans and an amateur-side club official.

-Later, on 1 March 2022, Škrtel broke the club record at Trnava becoming club's oldest goalscorer beating Igor Šemrinec of Košice in a Cup fixture at Košická futbalová aréna in a 1–2 victory for Spartak.
+Later, on 1 March 2022, Škrtel broke the club record at Trnava becoming club's oldest goalscorer beating Igor Šemrinec of Košice in a Cup match at Košická futbalová aréna in a 2–1 victory for Spartak.
 He was the only scorer in club history aged over 37 – precisely 37 years, 2 months and 14 days, beating the previous record held by Karol Tibenský.

-After professional career
+Post-retirement (amateur level)

-In August 2022, Škrtel left Spartak Trnava to fulfil his promise and finish his career at his childhood club FK Hajskala Ráztočno playing a local league in Prievidza.
+On 5 August 2022, Škrtel left Spartak Trnava to fulfil his promise and finish his career at his childhood club FK Hajskala Ráztočno, playing a local league (eight tier) in Prievidza region.

+Non-playing career

+DAC Dunajská Streda

 On 19 September 2024, Škrtel was named at the press conference as the new sporting director of DAC 1904 Dunajská Streda.
-After resigning from his position at Dunajská, Škrtel became a sports director at FC Spartak Trnava on 10 March 2025.

-Managerial career
+However, he left the club after only 35 days in the office.

+Spartak Trnava

-On 18 November 2025, after the sacking of Michal Ščasný, it was announced that Škrtel would be the new manager of Spartak Trnava alongside other members of the coaching staff.
+After resigning from his position at Dunajská, Škrtel became a sports director at Spartak Trnava on 10 March 2025.
+On 18 November 2025, after the sacking of Michal Ščasný, it was announced that Škrtel would become Spartak Trnava's interim manager, in addition to his position of sporting director.
+In his first game as manager, Spartak won 2–1 away against Košice, courtesy of late goals from Martin Mikovič and Erik Sabo. Škrtel led the team to four wins out of five matches before the winter break, after which Antonio Muñoz was appointed manager of Spartak.